nsorcell/nsorcell-protocol/README.md

   - 20% for 5 hits
   - 65% for 6 hits

-The %-s are distributed between the addresses with the according amount of hits, and if there's at least one 6 hit, the players are expelled from the lottery, so the state resets to STANDBY.
+The %-s are distributed between the addresses with the according amount of hits, and if there's at least one 6 hit, the players are removed from the lottery, so the state resets to STANDBY.
 In any other case, the state resets to OPEN, and the players are kept for the subsequent draws.
+The part of the prize pool which is not getting to distribution, accumulates for the following rounds.

 ## Features
 - Upkeep is done by Chainlink Keepers.